CHAPTER

 Source.
 (See Revision Note at chapter heading for

-for a proposed activity that provides sufficient information to determine that
+activity that provides sufficient information to determine that the proposed

-the proposed activity meets the requirements of the solid waste rules, but does
+activity meets the requirements of the solid waste rules, but

-not provide a level of detail or include documentation or features sufficient
+does not provide a level of detail or include documentation or features

-to implement the proposed activity in compliance with the solid waste
+sufficient to implement the proposed activity in compliance with the solid

-operating plans, financial assurance plans, and closure plans for facilities.
+plans, operating plans, financial assurance plans, and closure plans for

 Source.
 (See Revision Note at chapter heading for

-“private facility” as defined in RSA 149-M:4, XVI, namely “one whose permit is
+facility” means a “private facility” as defined in RSA 149-M:4, XVI, namely “one

-held by a person other than a government unit or agency or political
+whose permit is held by a person other than a government unit or agency or

 Source.
 (See Revision Note at chapter heading for